marzzzello/ddtime/README.md

 # ddtime
-ddtime is a script that helps you to find out with which other tees you finished a map in team 0.
+ddtime is a script that helps you to find out with which other tees you finished a map in team 0 in DDNet.

 ## Usage